Anaghakh/hello-world/README.md

 ### New Methods
    * GET by Name or Ipv4Address or view
-   * Delete by Name or Ipv4Address
+   * DELETE by Name or Ipv4Address
-   * Update Name, Ipv4Address or Extensible Attributes of A Record
+   * UPDATE Name, Ipv4Address or Extensible Attributes of A Record